 Is there anything better than eating dinner or sipping on a cocktail or refreshing beer whilst watching the sun go down?
 Luckily there are lots of great bars and restaurants in Ibiza that are the best for watching the sunset.

+If you’re wondering where to watch the sunset in Ibiza without an expensive price tag, then look no further.
 Kasbah is located in San Antonio and is a gorgeous terrace restaurant serving the delicious taste of Spain, tapas food and a variety of main dishes.
 They have a good selection for vegetarians and vegans, and the food is delicious.
 Their alternative take on patatas bravas was my favourite!

 Location: Carrer de la Soledat, 68, 07820 Sant Antoni de Portmany, Illes Balears, Spain